Random Scaling of Emergent Capabilities: Introduction

 On most benchmarks, language model (LM) performance is determined by a scaling law \citep{hestness2017deeplearningscalingpredictable,rosenfeld2019constructivepredictiongeneralizationerror,kaplan2020scaling} that varies smoothly with parameter size and overall training compute.
 There are, however, a number of celebrated exceptions in which performance abruptly improves on specific benchmarks \citep{srivastava2023beyond}.
 These sudden breakthroughs fuel one of the most heated debates in modern AI.

-On one side, advocates of \textbf{emergence} claim that performance abruptly improves at particular scales because those scales provide the capacity to learn specific concepts \citep{wei2022emergent}.
-On the other side, skeptics argue that these sudden improvements are a \textit{mirage} driven by thresholding effects and alleviated by more appropriate continuous metrics---though a few \textbf{breakthrough capabilities} remain stubbornly emergent \citep{schaeffer2024emergent}.
-We will argue that such discontinuities are driven by continuous changes in the \textit{probability} of a breakthrough at each scale.
-In other words, the discontinuities are real---each model firmly either \textit{knows} or \textit{does not know} a given concept---but emergent breakthroughs do not always reflect some fixed threshold which permits the concept to be learned.
+On one side, advocates of \textbf{emergence} claim that performance abruptly improves when a particular scale provides the capacity to learn specific concepts \citep{wei2022emergent}.
+On the other side, skeptics argue that these sudden improvements are a \textbf{mirage} \citep{schaeffer2024emergent} driven by thresholding effects.
+These threshold artifacts are alleviated by more appropriate continuous metrics---though a few \textbf{breakthrough capabilities} remain stubbornly emergent.
+We argue that discontinuities are driven by continuous changes in the \textit{probability} of a breakthrough at each scale.
+In other words, the discontinuities are real---each model firmly either \textit{knows} or \textit{does not know} a given concept---but breakthroughs do not always reflect a fixed threshold at which a concept is learnable.
 Instead, models may learn the concept at various scales, albeit with changing probability.

 We posit that a breakthrough capability is distinguished not by deterministic responses to scale, but by \textit{multimodal} random variation.
 In other words, independent training runs cluster in their performance metrics.
 This observation is undocumented because scaling laws usually plot a single training run at each scale, rarely testing multiple seeds.
 Although random variation may be benign when model performance is measured in-distribution~\citep{jordanvariance}, previous work suggests that out-of-distribution performance may vary widely across training runs~\citep{zhoualgorithms, zhou2024transformers,qin2024itree,juneja_linear_2023,li2025interpretationpredictbehaviorunseen}, even at larger scales~\citep{madaan2024quantifying}.